FGM Requirements for NHS Staff

 The Department of Health, together with NHS E and professional bodies, have developed a package of support including:

-- Quick guidance: a 2 page summary of the duty including a process flowchart
+- FGM guidance: a 2 page summary of the duty including a process flowchart

-- Poster: a poster for health organisations to display about the duty
+- FGM_poster: a poster for health organisations to display about the duty

-- Training slides: a training presentation organisations can use to help them deliver 10 – 15 minute updates to staff to explain the duty
+- FGM_training_package: a training presentation organisations can use to help them deliver 10 – 15 minute updates to staff to explain the duty

 An information leaflet for patients and their families which professionals can use to help when discussing making a report to the police.